grpc/grpc.io/content/blog/2019-09-23-grpc-on-dotnetcore.md

 ## How to get it?

 **grpc-dotnet** packages have just been released to [NuGet.org](https://www.nuget.org/profiles/grpc-packages) and are already available for use in your projects.
 These packages also require the latest .NET Core 3.0 shared framework.
 You can download the .NET Core 3.0 SDK for your dev machine and build servers from the [.NET Core 3.0 download page](https://aka.ms/netcore3download) to acquire the shared framework.

 ## Getting Started

-gRPC templates are included as part of the .NET SDK.
+As gRPC is now a first-class citizen in .NET ecosystem, gRPC templates are included as part of the .NET SDK.
 To get started, navigate to a console window after installing the SDK and run the following commands.

 ```sh
 dotnet new grpc -o GrpcGreeter